Haydée Coloso-Espino: Career

 Once dubbed as “Asia's Swim Queen," Coloso-Espino won a total of ten medals from the 1954 Asian Games, 1958 Asian Games and 1962 Asian Games.
 Of those medals, three were gold, five were silver, and two were bronze.
 Her gold medals came from the 100-meter freestyle and butterfly events.

-The Ilongga swimmer was just 16 years old when she won two gold medals and a silver medal at the 1954 Asian Games in Manila.
+Coloso was just 16 years old when she won two gold medals and a silver medal at the 1954 Asian Games in Manila.
 She came from behind to beat Japanese swimmers Tomiko Atarashi and Shizue Miyabe in the 100m freestyle final at the Rizal Memorial Sports Complex pool.
 She also led the hosts to a sweep of the 100m butterfly with Norma Yldefonso and Sandra von Giese taking the silver and bronze medals, respectively.
 In the 4 x 100m freestyle relay, she teamed up with Sonia von Giese, Gertrudes Vito and Nimfa Lim to win the silver medal behind Japan.

 Following her outstanding performance at the 1954 Asiad, Coloso-Espino was a shoo-in to make the national team to the 1956 Summer Olympics.
 However, she became pregnant before the meet and had to take a time off from competitive swimming.

 She was chosen as Woman Swimmer of the Year for three consecutive years (1953, 1954 and 1955) by the Philippine Sportswriters Association.

 Coloso-Espino resumed her swimming career after giving birth and won four more medals at the 1958 Asian Games in Tokyo.
 She anchored the victorious 4 x 100m medley relay quartet that included Jocelyn von Giese, Victoria Cagayat and Sandra von Giese.
 She also won silver medals in the 100m freestyle, 200m freestyle and 4 x 100m freestyle relay along with Victoria Cullen, Corazon Lozada and Gertrudes Lozada.

 Two years later, Coloso-Espino saw action in the 100m freestyle at the 1960 Summer Olympics in Rome, but did not get past the heats.
 She capped her swimming career by winning three more medals at the 1962 Asian Games in Jakarta.